Watts-Lab/deliberation-assets/projects/volvovsky_reputation/result_of_playing_as_agent.md

 type: noResponse
 ---

-You picked the right image!
+You picked the wrong image. 😢

-You earned **20 points** after paying for the taxi.
+You still earned **20 points** after paying for the taxi.

+The buyer did not earn any points.

 ---